nverchev/drytorch/docs/tutorials/experiments_and_runs.md

 ## Metadata Extraction

 DRYTorch automatically documents the models and actors during registration by extracting a readable representation at runtime.
 The metadata is then handled by the tracker.
 By default, when PyAML 6.0 or later is installed, metadata is dumped in YAML format.

-To better visualize it, we create an ad-hoc tracker for this tutorial.
+To better visualize it, we create an adhoc tracker for this tutorial.

 ```{code-cell} ipython3
 import functools